lucasvieiramay/Yungas-tasks/README.md

    * You can choose any python framework, like Django, Flask, Tornado, Pyramid and others.

-   * You should design an api to receive the backend calls.
-Fell free to design this api.
+   * You should design an API to receive the backend calls.
+Fell free to design this API.

 # There is no need of:
 * Handle user login.